Auld Alliance: Legacy

 In a speech which he delivered in Edinburgh in June 1942, Charles de Gaulle described the alliance between Scotland and France as "the oldest alliance in the world".
 He also declared that:

 In every combat where for five centuries the destiny of France was at stake, there were always men of Scotland to fight side by side with men of France, and what Frenchmen feel is that no people has ever been more generous than yours with its friendship.

 In 1995, celebrations were held in both countries marking the 700th anniversary of the beginning of the alliance.

+In the Six Nations Championship, a rugby union tournament played between England, Wales, Scotland, Ireland, France and Italy, the Auld Alliance Trophy is played for when Scotland and France play their match.

 After extensive research, British historian Siobhan Talbott concluded that the Auld Alliance had never been formally revoked and that it endured and thrived long after the Acts of Union in 1707 and the Entente Cordiale of 1904.